vegaprotocol/specs/protocol/0013-ACCT-accounts.md

 - Like [margin accounts](#margin-accounts), a party cannot transfer or place orders with the balance in staking accounts

 Note that it *is* possible to have markets in the governance asset, in which case all of the accounts detailed above will still apply.
 Staking accounts only relate to the balance of the governance asset that has been staked.

+## Global rewards account

+A special account type used for distribution of rewards based on validator ranking metric.
+Funds are moved into the global rewards account using (external) deposits or (internal) transfers.
+Please refer to the [subsection of the rewards spec](./0056-REWA-rewards_overview.md#validator-ranking-metric) for details around distribution of funds from that account.

+## Rewards account

+Additional accounts associated with [distribution](./0056-REWA-rewards_overview.md) and [vesting](./0085-RVST-rewards_vesting.md) of other rewards exist, please refer to the relevant spec files for more details.

 ## Acceptance Criteria